nejjarounissrine95-prog/Airbnb-Clone-Project/README.md

 All user input is validated and sanitized to prevent malicious or unexpected data from entering the system.

 - Why important: Protects against attacks like SQL injection, broken functionality, and corrupted data.

+## CI/CD Pipeline

+The Airbnb Clone project uses a CI/CD pipeline to automate testing and deployment of code changes, ensuring the application remains stable and up-to-date.

+- **Continuous Integration (CI):** Automatically tests all code changes to catch errors before they affect the application.
+- **Continuous Deployment (CD):** Automatically deploys approved changes to the live environment, making updates fast and reliable.

+### Why CI/CD is important for Airbnb Clone

+- Prevents mistakes: Automatically tests your backend code so you don’t push broken code.

+- Saves time: Automatically deploys updates to your app, no manual work.

+- Keeps app stable: Makes sure new features don’t break existing ones.

+### Tools Used

+- GitHub Actions for automated workflows.
+- Docker for containerization and consistent development environments.
+- Jenkins for CI/CD automation.

+This pipeline ensures code quality, prevents errors, and speeds up development, reflecting best practices in modern software engineering.